tlevine/www.thomaslevine.com/content/!/socrata-datasets/index.md

 I'll refer to this "metadata file" quite a bit in the sections below.

-## Removing duplicates
+## Removing duplicates from derived view
-If we want just the source data, we have to remove these derivatives and these duplicates.
+If we want just the source data, we have to remove these derivative datasets.
+I'll explain removing federated data later..

 ### Not removing duplicates
 At first, I